What types of employees are entitled to overtime pay?

 What if I get “Comp Time” instead of overtime pay?

 The granting of comp time instead of paying for overtime is not generally permitted, unless you work for the government.
+In other words, private employers cannot give non-exempt employees paid time off in a later workweek in lieu of overtime pay.

 What if I agreed to work for a ‘flat salary’?